chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

     - Indeed, the variables accessed in the loop body can be divided into several categories and we will discuss that later.
 The ones that are directly relevant to loop variant are called **loop control variables**.
 - Although we typically assume a loop should always terminate due to some loop condition, there are exceptions especially when we consider multi-threading and event loop programs.
     - For example, in a producer-consumer pattern multi-threaded program, the consumer could be long-running until the system stops it.
-- If you take a look at the wikipedia page of loop variant, you will see some rather formal academic definitions, so here I try to somehow simplify it but still keep the essence.
+- If you take a look at the wikipedia page of loop variant, you will see some rather formal academic definitions, so here we try to somehow simplify it but still keep the essence.
 - Both loop variant and loop invariant are connected with meaning and definition of variables accessed in the loop.
     - There are variables accessed in the loop that are not considered as loop control variables and thus have little to do with loop variant, so it's normal for you to feel confused.
     - We will discuss their distinction and more about loop variant, loop control variables in the section of loop invariant.